gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Version of Checkstyle has been upgraded

 By default, Gradle now uses [Checkstyle 6.19](http://checkstyle.sourceforge.net/releasenotes.html#Release_6.19).
 Previously, Gradle used Checkstyle 5.9.
+We cannot upgrade to the latest release because Checkstyle 7.0+ require Java 8.
+Gradle has been tested against Checkstyle 7.0 and 7.6.

+Newer versions of Checkstyle usually bring new rules, better inspections and bug fixes.
+Your build may fail due to these changes.

-You can downgrade the version of Checkstyle with:
+You can upgrade or downgrade the version of Checkstyle with:

     checkstyle {
         toolVersion = '5.9'